-Adeptia ESB service can be used to convert data flowing into or off the bus, depending on the types of message formats supported by applications that are integrated in the data flow.
+Adeptia’s ESB service can be used to convert data flowing into or off the bus, depending on the types of message formats supported by applications that are integrated into the data flow.

-In the Adeptia ESB the types of data conversions can be many ranging from simple conversion from a CSV format to a XML or it can be more specific to the type of message or application or API that needs the data in a specific format.
+In the Adeptia’s ESB integration solution, the types of data conversions can be many ranging from simple conversion from a CSV format to an XML or it can be more specific to the type of message or application or API that needs the data in a specific format.
 Adeptia supports all structured and semi-structured data.
 Data standards such as EDI, ACORD, BAI, ACH, MISMO, HIPAA, HL7, NCPDP, ODETTE, OAGIS, Rosettanet, FiX are supported out-of-the-box with data dictionaries for the major standards pre-bundled in the product.

 The components used in building a data conversion ESB service are:

-There are many ways an ESB service can be triggered such as via events like SFTP or Message Queues but a service can also be triggered in real-time through an API call by a client application.
+There are many ways an ESB service can be triggered such as via events like SFTP or message queues but service can also be triggered in real-time through an API call by a client application.
 In order for the client application to invoke an ESB service one has to publish the ESB service as a REST or SOAP service and define the request/response structures (i.e., JSON or WSDL) needed by the source application to call this service.

-In this example we have published a Card Payment service for an e-commerce website that calls this service and executes a card payment transaction.
-In Adeptia, you can publish an ESB service by creating a Web Service Provider activity.
+In this example, we have published a card payment service for an e-commerce website that calls this service and executes a card payment transaction.
+Adeptia Connect allows you to publish an ESB service by creating a web service provider activity.
 You can select the type of API in terms of REST or SOAP and provide the related parameters and methods that would be used for service invocation by source applications.

-Advantages of publishing a ESB service as a consumable API by clients is that it can be used in multiple use cases.
-It provides the flexibility of reusing the service in multiple scenarios where for example an Order Fulfillment and Shipment Service systems can call the same service and to get the information needed by the customer rep or by an ERP system.
+Advantages of publishing an ESB service as a consumable API by clients is that it can be used in multiple use cases.
+It provides the flexibility of reusing the service in multiple scenarios where for example an order fulfillment and shipment service systems can call the same service and get the information needed by the customer rep or by an ERP system.

-An important part of application integration is the support for Web Services.
-In Adeptia, Process orchestrations can be published as both REST or as SOAP web services.
+An important part of application integration is support for Web Services.
+In Adeptia, process orchestrations can be published as both REST or as SOAP web services.
 ESB architecture supports the use of different versions for the same API and the creation of different resource end-paths.